petere/pguri/README.md

     Extracts the port of a URI as an integer, for example `5432`.
 If no port is specified, the return value is null.

+- `uri_path(uri) returns text`

+    Extracts the path component of a URI.
+Logically, a URI always contains a path.
+The return value can be an empty string but never null.

+- `uri_path_array(uri) returns text[]`

+    Returns the path component of a URI as an array, with the path split at the slash characters.
+This is probably not as useful as the `uri_path` function, but it is provided here because the `uriparser` library exposes it.

 - `uri_query(uri) returns text`

     Extracts the query part of a URI (roughly speaking, everything